DIMO-Network/trips-web-app/README.md

 ## Introduction

-The Trips Sandbox allows users to view, analyze, and manage trip data for specific vehicles.
+The Trips Sandbox allows users to view and analyze trip data for specific vehicles.
 It uses Mapbox for visualizing the trips on a map.
 This README provides instructions on how to set up the project locally, details on deployment, and guidelines for contributing.

 ## Getting Started